ryantd42/NY-Legislative-Git/2023/A8029C-2023/bill.md

- it authority, the public benefit corporation created by section 1201  of the  public authorities law, shall use such specifically committed funds to rename the 23rd Street subway station on the IND Sixth Avenue line of the New York city subway to the 23 St Baruch College station.
+ it authority, the public benefit corporation created by section 1201  of the  public authorities law, shall use such specifically committed funds to rename the 23rd Street subway station on the IND Sixth Avenue line of the New York city subway to the 23 St-Baruch College station.
 The metro- politan transportation authority shall ensure that  all  signs  and  any other  items  issued  by  the  metropolitan transportation authority are updated to accurately reflect the new name of the station.